 Peer Review Process

 The submitted manuscript is first reviewed by an editor.
-It will be evaluated in the office, whether it is suitable for GENIUS JOURNAL focus and scope or has a major methodological flaw and similiarity score by using iThenticate.
+It will be evaluated in the office, whether it is suitable for GENIUS JOURNAL focus and scope or has a major methodological flaw and similarity score by using the iThenticate/ Turnitin/ Plagiarism checker.

 The manuscript will be sent to at least two reviewers (double-blind review).
 Reviewers' comments are then sent to the corresponding author for necessary actions and responses.

 The suggested decision will be evaluated in an editorial board meeting.
 Afterwards, the editor will send the final decision to the corresponding author.

 Utilizing feedback from the peer review process, the Editor will make a final publication decision.
 The review process will take approximately maximum of 12 weeks.
 Decisions categories include:

 - Reject - Rejected manuscripts will not be published and authors will not have the opportunity to resubmit a revised version of the manuscript to GENIUS JOURNAL.

 - Resubmit for Review– The submission needs to be re-worked, but with significant changes, may be accepted.
 However, It will require a second round of review.